Emeran Mayer: Early years

-Mayer became interested in mind–brain–body interactions in health and chronic disease as a college student at Ludwig Maximilian University in Munich, which inspired his decision to go to medical school at Ludwig Maximilian University Medical School His interest in documentary filmmaking galvanized this fascination and resulted in his journeys to the Yanoama tribes in the Orinoco region, and the Asmat people in Irian Jaya.
+Mayer became interested in mind–brain–body interactions in health and chronic disease as a college student at Ludwig Maximilian University in Munich, which inspired his decision to go to medical school at Ludwig Maximilian University Medical School.
+His interest in documentary filmmaking galvanized this fascination and resulted in his journeys to the Yanomami tribes in the Orinoco region and the Asmat people in Irian Jaya.
 There, he filmed and studied native healers while exploring his suspicion that the interactions between the gut and the brain transcend culture and time.